cfe-lab/MiCall/docs/admin.md

 [service unit]: https://www.freedesktop.org/software/systemd/man/systemd.service.html

+### Restarting the MiCall Watcher ###
+If you installed it as a service as described above, then it's easy:

+    sudo systemctl restart micall_watcher

+Don't launch the `micall_watcher.py` script on its own, or the service will run won't know that it's running.
+That can end up running two copies of the watcher process, and it gets confused.

 ### Ways to manipulate the order in which the MiCall Watcher processes data ###
 Sometimes, you want to do unusual things.
 Here are a few scenarios we've run into.